openmpf/openmpf-components/python/LlavaDetection/README.md

 The following are the properties that can be specified for the component.
 Each property has a default value and so none of them necessarily need to be specified for processing jobs.

-- `CONFIG_JSON_PATH`: Description
+- `PROMPT_CONFIGURATION_PATH`: Description

 # Config File

 The config file is a JSON formatted file that is used by the component to know which prompts to ask LLaVA depending on the calss of the object.
-The user can write their own config file and can be used by setting the `CONFIG_JSON_PATH` property.
+The user can write their own config file and can be used by setting the `PROMPT_CONFIGURATION_PATH` property.
 The following is an example of the proper syntax to follow:

 ```json
 [